sbboxs/ID_Assignment-2/README.md

 - More features for subject classes - add more features and games for users to explore and play around with.
   - English - a story of the day for users to read and a platform for users to share their essay writing.
   - Science - teach users basic knowledge of other biology topics by adding more science-related pictures to the science game to enhance their understanding.
-  - Math - create a timed version of the current quiz game and a leaderboard feature, to stimulate healthy competition better growth in mathematics.
+  - Math - create a timed version of the current quiz game and a leaderboard feature, to stimulate healthy competition and better growth in mathematics.

 ## Technologies Used